 EDITED

-The analytic software platform Edited to give retailers information about pricing, assortment, demand and competitive metrics.
+The analytic software platform Edited aims to give retailers information about pricing, assortment, demand and competitive metrics.
 It is constantly harvesting and crunching data about types of products, how well they sold in specific colors and sizes and at what price point in various stores worldwide, and feeding this information back to retailers and brands, helping them to make merchandising and pricing decisions.
 Visual merchandising tips and strategic insights are also offered via a newsletter.
 The platform currently has data on over 700 million products and is used by globally acclaimed brands like Topshop, Ralph Lauren and Mango.

 www.edited.com